mohammadbourbour/MetaData-Extractor/README.md

 # License

 The MetadataExtractorApp is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.

 # Donations